 West Papua – The Last Frontier

 The highlight of this trip comes next as we fly on to Wamena.
 In the Baliem Valley live the Dani, a highland people who were first ‘discovered’ in the 1930s by the outside world.
-With a culture centred around ancestor worship and the veneration of spirits, we’ll be lucky enough to meet a 250-year-old mummified warrior, see their traditional war dances and explore simple mountain villages that have barely changed in centuries – if not millennia.
+With a culture centred around ancestor worship and the veneration of spirits, we’ll be lucky enough to meet a 250-year-old mummified warrior.
+We see traditional war dances and explore simple mountain villages that have barely changed in centuries – if not millennia.

 Travelling in Papua is far from easy, with limited infrastructure and a comfort level that can sometimes be lacking, but it offers rewards that other destinations just don’t.
 Although the island is modernising, it is still in many ways a window to our own past, to a world that has disappeared from most of the globe.
 Papua is an adventure like no other….